×

 • Signs of infection or injury, such as an open wound or fever.

-To diagnose leg cramps, healthcare professionals typically rely on a combination of medical history, physical examination, and evaluation of potential underlying conditions.
+Healthcare providers typically determine the cause of leg cramps through a thorough review of the patient’s medical history, a physical exam, and an assessment of any possible underlying health issues.
 They may also order blood tests to check for any electrolyte imbalances or other related abnormalities.

-When a leg cramp strikes, there are several techniques you can try to alleviate the pain and stop the cramp immediately.
+When a leg cramp occurs, there are various techniques to ease the pain and quickly ease the cramp.
 These include stretching the affected muscle, massaging the area, applying heat or cold, using over-the-counter pain relief medications, or using a topical muscle relaxant.
 Experimenting with different methods can help identify what works best for you.

 Stretching exercises can provide significant relief from leg cramps.
 Some effective stretches for preventing and stopping leg cramps include calf stretches, hamstring stretches, quadriceps stretches, and ankle-to-wall stretches.
 These stretches help relax and lengthen the muscles, reducing the chances of cramps occurring.